myllynen/byteman-automation-tutorial/README.md

 This basic [rules.btm](tutorial/2-byteman-stdout/rules.btm) Byteman script defines a set of rules which increment statistics counters at the start and end of different methods and periodically print results to the standard output.
+When we start the JVM below, the Byteman Java agent will inject bytecode into the application bytecode based on this script.
-This allows us to verify that the statistics printed by the program and the example Byteman script are similar and correct.
+Both the application and the Byteman script printing the same results allows us to verify that the statistics printed by the program and the example Byteman script are similar and correct.

 [Byteman Programmer's Guide](http://downloads.jboss.org/byteman/latest/byteman-programmers-guide.html)
 provides complete description of Byteman script syntax.

-From this initial script we see two downsides with this basic approach which will be addressed in the next section: first, for lifetime we are relying on a method argument which in a real use case might not be present.
+From this initial script we see two downsides with this basic approach which will be addressed in the next sections: first, for lifetime we are relying on a method argument which in a real use case might not be present.
 Second, merely printing statistics on a terminal is not feasible approach with larger applications.